Shingle Calculator

 Shingle reference table

-Common shingle types with their bundle counts, coverage, and weight.
-Always confirm against your specific product’s packaging label before ordering — manufacturer values vary inside these ranges.
+Common shingle types with bundle counts, coverage, and weight.
+Confirm against the actual product label before ordering, since manufacturer values vary inside these ranges.

 Frequently asked questions